-Glanders is transmitted to humans by direct contact with infected animals.
-The bacteria enter the body through cuts or abrasions in the skin and through mucosal surfaces of the eyes and nose.
+Glanders is spread to humans by direct contact with infected animals.
+The bacteria enters the body through cuts or scrapes in the skin and through mucosal surfaces of the eyes and nose.
 Although very rare, glanders may additionally spread from one person to another through the bodily fluids of an infected person.

-The symptoms of glanders depend upon the route of infection with the organism.
-The types of infection include localized, pus-forming cutaneous infections, lung infections and bloodstream infections.
-Generalized symptoms of glanders include fever with chills and sweating, muscle aches, chest pain, muscle tightness and headache.
+The symptoms of glanders depend upon how the organism enters the body.
+The types of infection include localized, pulmonary (lung) infections, bloodstream infections, and chronic infections.
+Common symptoms of glanders include fever with chills and sweating, muscle aches, chest pain, muscle tightness, and headache.
 Additional symptoms may include excessive tearing of the eyes, light sensitivity, ulcers, and diarrhea (loose stool/poop).
 Symptoms can develop 1 to 5 days after infection.

 How is glanders diagnosed?

-The disease is diagnosed in the laboratory by isolating Burkholderia mallei from blood, sputum, urine or skin lesions.
-Serologic assays are not available.
+The disease is diagnosed by finding the bacterium Burkholderia mallei in blood, saliva, urine, or skin lesions.

 What is the treatment for glanders?

-Because human cases of glanders are rare, there is limited information about antibiotic treatment of the organism in humans.
-Sulfadiazine has been found to be effective in experimental animals and in humans.
-Burkholderia mallei is usually sensitive to tetracyclines, ciprofloxacin, streptomycin, novobiocin, gentamycin, imipenem, ceftrazidime and the sulfonamides.
-Resistance to chloramphenicol has been reported.
+Because human cases of glanders are rare, there is limited information about antibiotic treatment of the disease in humans.
+The antibiotic sulfadiazine has been found to be effective in animals and in humans.
+The bacterium that causes glanders is usually sensitive to many other classes of antibiotics.

 What can be done to prevent the spread of glanders?

 There is no vaccine available for glanders.
 In countries where glanders is found in animals, prevention of the disease in humans involves identification and elimination of the infection in the animal population.
 Within the health care setting, transmission can be prevented by using common blood and body fluid precautions such as wearing gloves, protective eyewear, and gowns.